fromcoaltogold/fromcoaltogold/README.md

 ![FROM COAL TO GOLD](https://pbs.twimg.com/profile_banners/2038023292540370944/1774779678/1500x500)

-## FROM COAL TO GOLD
+## From Coal To Gold

-**Where People Come to Get Inspired 🖤💛**
+**Pressure creates value.**

 ## 🌍 About

-FROM COAL TO GOLD is a community for growth and transformation, helping people move from where they are to where they want to be.
+From Coal To Gold is a community for growth and transformation, helping people move from where they are to where they want to be.
 It’s about turning potential into real results through mindset, discipline, and consistency.

 ## 🎯 Mission